Uncategorized

 2. The 16/8 time-restricted fast (TRF) is showing beneficial results from recent clinical trials.
 Keeping your daily eating within a 6-10 hour daytime window (i.e. 8 AM – 6 PM) likely provides additional health benefits for your body by causing a metabolic switch inducing 2-6 hours of ketosis to reduce body fat.

-3. Longevity company Juvenescence provides a Cognitive Switch powder and beverage.
-Each provide similar benefits as TRF, without having to fast.
+3. Longevity company Juvenescence provides a metabolic switch powder called Qitone.
+It provides similar benefits as TRF, without having to fast.
 The core ingredient is a ketone ester that has been proven in mammals to be geroprotective, neuroprotective and cardioprotective.
 Unfortunately, it does not taste good!

 If you are going to pursue TRF or any other intermittent fasting diet, please consult with your primary care physician as ketosis can impact medications and exacerbate some types of existing health conditions.
 And again, do not continue if you drop below a healthy normal weight or body fat level.